Skip to main content

 (d) "Eligible inmate" means any inmate who is eligible for release on parole, or an inmate who is eligible for release under any provision of the Revised Code, or any inmate who is eligible pursuant to paragraph (A)(3) of this rule.

 (e) "Work release program" means any approved program where eligible inmates may be granted permission to leave the premises of an institution for a specified period of time for the purpose of engaging in private employment specifically approved in writing by the director of rehabilitation and correction, or designee, and the superintendent of the institution in which the inmate is confined.
-The director or managing officer, shall keep records of all such programs or activities which have been approved by him.
+The director or managing officer, will keep records of all such programs or activities which have been approved by him.

 (f) "Conditional employer" means any public agency or private person or business entity who intends to enter into an employment relationship with one or more inmates and who complies with all employment requirements of this rule.

-(2) Compensation shall be paid by the employer to the inmate at a specified rate and in a manner approved by the department of rehabilitation and correction, consistent with rule 5120-3-09 of the Administrative Code.
+(2) Compensation is paid by the employer to the inmate at a specified rate and in a manner approved by the department of rehabilitation and correction, consistent with rule 5120-3-09 of the Administrative Code.
 The compensation earned through this program is in lieu of earnings under paragraph (A) of rule 5120-3-08 of the Administrative Code;

 (6) The eligibility of the inmate may be cancelled at any time, within the discretion of the department.